MLR2036/Player-Stats/README.md

 # Player-Stats
 to build have node.js installed
-Runs using express in root directory of project run command npm install - this will use the package-lock.json file to install all project dependencies in root directory of projetc run command 'npm start' project will be avalible at http://localhost:3000/
+Runs using express in root directory of project run command npm install - this will use the package-lock.json file to install all project dependencies then in root directory of projetc run command 'npm start' project will be avalible at http://localhost:3000/

 notes